MushroomObserver/mushroom-observer/doc/glosssary.md

 4. Optionally precede the definition with a parenthesized list of cognates, alternate spellings, and synonyms.

 5. Don't repeat definitions.
-Instead link to an existing term that includes that definition.
+Instead link to an existing Glossary Term that includes that definition.

    <details>